maaleske/TIES481_2016/ex4/ex4.2/README.md

 # Ex 4.2

-Using the design from ex.
-4.1, We ran a simulation for 1e6 time units and gathered the length of the entry queue at each time step of the simulation.
+Using the 6th design from ex.
+4.1 (exponential interarrival time distribution with a mean of 22.5 units, exponential preparation and recovery time distributions, 4 preparation and recovery units), We ran a simulation for 1e6 time units and gathered the length of the entry queue at each time step of the simulation.
 We then used MATLAB (see [the code](analysis.m)) to calculate sample autocorrelation and to test different sampling parameters.

 ### Full time series